Andrew Ervin: Education and career

 Ervin's debut novel Burning Down George Orwell's House was published in 2015 by Soho Press.
 Parisian publishing house Éd Joelle Losfeld/Gallimard released the novel's French translation. in 2016.

 As a critic, Ervin has published hundreds of book reviews and essays in USA Today, New York Times Book Review, The Believer, Philadelphia Inquirer, Washington Post, San Francisco Chronicle, Miami Herald, Chicago Tribune, Boston Globe, American Book Review and elsewhere.
 Selections of his critical essays can be found online at Salon, The Rumpus, Conversational Reading and Publishing Perspectives.

-His first book-length work of criticism Bit by Bit: How Video Games Transformed Our World, a “cultural and experiential history of video games, from Tennis for Two (1958) to Minecraft and beyond, drawing on art criticism and interviews with seminal game creators” was published by Basic Books in May 2017.
+His first book-length work of criticism Bit by Bit: How Video Games Transformed Our World, a combination of history, criticism, and personal experiences relating to video games, was published by Basic Books in May 2017.

 As an editor, Ervin interned at the publishing houses Dalkey Archive Press and FC2.
 He guest edited two issues of American Book Review and one of nonfiction for an issue of Hobart.
 He has worked at the literary magazines Monkeybicycle, Ninth Letter and The Southern Review.